DudbridgeLab/ebf/README.md

 Dudbridge F (2022) A scale of interpretation for likelihood ratios and Bayes factors.  arXiv:2212.06669

-Dudbridge F (2022) Empirical Bayes factors.
-In preparation.
+Dudbridge F (2023) Empirical Bayes factors.
+Submitted.